Abidjan: Colonial era

+During World War II, France's Vichy government completed construction of the Port in Abidjan to counter British influence.
+After the war, France competed with other harbors in the Gulf of Guinea, and due to increased foreign interest in the capital city, placed protectionist policies on imports, foreign consulates, and U.S. building contracts.
+The Abidjan city council elections of 1945 sparked the beginnings of the nationalist movement that challenged France's authority.

 After independence

-When Côte d’Ivoire became independent in 1960, Abidjan became the new country's administrative and economic center.
+When Ivory Coast became independent in 1960, Abidjan became the new country's administrative and economic center.
 The axis south of Treichville, towards the international airport and the beaches, became the heart of European and middle-class Abidjan.
 The city saw considerable population growth in the decades following independence, expanding from 180,000 inhabitants in 1960 to 1,269,000 in 1978.
 Abidjan's skyline dates back to the economic prosperity of this period.

-New districts such as the upmarket Cocody were founded during this period; built to a large extent in a colonial style, Cocody has since become home to Côte d’Ivoire's wealthy classes as well as expatriates and foreign diplomats.
+New districts such as the upmarket Cocody were founded during this period; built to a large extent in a colonial style, Cocody has since become home to Ivory Coast's wealthy classes as well as expatriates and foreign diplomats.
 The district is home to the embassy of France, Hotel Ivoire (which for a long time, was the only African hotel to have a skating rink), and, since 2009, the largest U.S. embassy in West Africa.

 Construction on St. Paul's Cathedral, designed by Italian architect Aldo Spirito, began with the 1980 groundbreaking by Pope John Paul II and was completed in 1985.
 From the 1980s, Abidjan's fortunes declined as a result of negligence on the part of officials as well as corruption and general degradation.
 In 1983, the village of Yamoussoukro became the new political capital of Ivory Coast under the leadership of President Félix Houphouët-Boigny, who was born in Yamoussoukro.